CALLS FOR GMA TO BE DISBANDED AND MINISTERS TO STEP UP -

 AUSTRALIA'S NATIVE WILDLIFE AT MERCY OF HUNTERS GUESSWORK

 Just three months ago GMA – the “independent” regulator tasked with ensuring sustainability, recommended a reduced native waterbird shoot of 20 days with two birds a day per shooter.
-Chestnut Teal were off the game list due to their particularly low numbers and Grey Teal also off it in many areas due to their resemblance to Chestnut Teal.
+Grey Teal were off the game list due to their particularly low numbers and Chestnut Teal also off it in many areas due to their resemblance to Grey Teal.
 GMA said long term trends were important in making decisions.

 Environmental and wildlife groups believed NO season should have been called at all based on significantly declining waterbird indices.
 Previous governments have held moratoriums for less dire circumstances in 2003, 2007 and 2008.